Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 As for passengers, the low rating makes it harder for them to get a ride, but rarely they get banned unless they rack up too many bad reviews.

-However, the local or regional support groups are great.
+However, local or regional support groups are great.
 So, if you ever need help, it is better to contact your regional support group for help.

 Is Driving for Uber a Good Business?